 There is a ton to do in Ephesus, and you could spend hours upon hours here.
 So, I will give you a pretty large list of things to see while visiting Ephesus, and you should decide what you are interested in and what you have time for.

-Ephesus is an ancient city, most famous for its role in the early church of Christianity.
+Ephesus is an ancient city that changed hands many times as empires rose and fell.
+Today, it’s most famous for its role in the early church of Christianity.
 Beyond the religious importance of the historical site, it’s also an amazingly preserved example of the living style of the time.

 You can see where the wealthy of Ephesus lived, the public library, and even the communal toilets.